mumb/xplor-server/README.md

 * See comment in `Makefile` to persist data.

-* Container is hot reloaded in case of and any change in code
+* Container is hot reloaded in case of any change in code

 * For MacOs, install docker engine from their site and rest of command is same.